BeatrizCastex/literary-knowledge-network/README.md

 ## License & Citation

 This project is released under the MIT License (see `LICENSE`).
 If you build on this work in academic publications, please cite using the metadata in `CITATION.cff`.

+## Data Attribution

+This repository redistributes code only.
+The Goodreads metadata used by the pipeline originates from the UC San Diego Goodreads dataset by Julian McAuley and colleagues.
+You can request and download the original data, along with licensing details and attribution guidelines, at <https://cseweb.ucsd.edu/~jmcauley/datasets/goodreads.html>.
+Please acknowledge their work in any derivative research and comply with the dataset’s terms of use.

 **Note:** The code and documentation for this project was made with the assistance of OpenAI's ChatGPT and Codex.